 The following are some of the things that are not included in a standard inspection:

 - Outbuildings that are not a garage

 - PV/Solar arrays

 Is there anything you don’t inspect?

 Yes.
-In addition to the exclusions set forth by the Oregon CCB, I do not inspect log homes, barns, septic systems and well systems.
+In addition to the exclusions set forth by the Oregon CCB, I do not inspect rural properties, log homes, manufactured homes, barns, septic systems and well systems.